 If you have any questions about what foods you can and cannot eat after surgery, give Dr. Carmona at Austin Prosthodontics a call!
 We’re more than happy to answer any of your post-op questions to ensure that you have the smoothest recovery possible.

 You don’t have to deal with missing teeth or uncomfortable dentures.
-Dental implants are effective long-term replacements for missing teeth.
+Dental implants from Austin Prosthodontics are effective long-term replacements for missing teeth.
 A lot of people have questions about dental implants, and we want to make sure that you have the information you need to make the best decision for you.
 Here are 7 things you should know about replacing missing teeth with dental implants.